 OTC companies also tend to trade in much lower volumes.
 When fewer shares are traded, the difference between bid and ask prices may be wide.
 It may be difficult for a seller to find a willing buyer when the time comes to sell.

 Many of the investors trading on the OTC markets are large institutions such as mutual fund companies.
 However, individual investors also own many of the low-priced OTC penny stocks.

 The OTC markets serve important purposes for trading bonds, ADRs, derivatives and shares of smaller companies.
 Some major companies began as low-priced OTC stocks.
 But the added risk of trading in the OTC markets is a consideration for any prudent investor.

 - Are OTC shares a good fit for you portfolio?
 A financial advisor can help answer that question.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free matching tool connects you with up to three financial advisors in your area.

 - Penny stocks can be risky, but some of them can be outright traps for investors.
 SmartAsset can help you sniff out pushy penny stock promoters and potential pump and dump scams while protecting your portfolio.